 The non-current portion of the unsecured loans is due to a reciprocal agreement with Nedbank Namibia Limited.
-The loans bear interest at the Nedbank Namibia Bank overdraft rate ranging from less 2% to less 1,5% (2013: 1,5%).
+The loans bear interest at the Nedbank Namibia Bank overdraft rate ranging from less 2% to less 1,5% (2014: prime less 2% to less 1,5%).